elsahv/laughing-coyote-dev-astro/notes.md

 _---------------_
 _COPY/PASTE MAP FUNCTION--^_

--UNSURE WHAT TO PUT WHERE:
+-CssTealTransition WHAT TO PUT WHERE:
 My days are spent creating niche websites and solutions for small business owners and creatives.

             <!-- <p>